What is Theft in Texas?

-The punishment for this type of theft or other involvement in stolen retail merchandise depends on the value of the stolen property.
-The consequences range from a Class B misdemeanor to a first-degree felony.
+The punishment for this type of theft or involvement in stolen retail merchandise depends on the value of the stolen property.
+The consequences range from a Class C misdemeanor to a first-degree felony.
 The breakdown is as follows:

 For more information, please reference Texas Penal Code Section 31.16.

 Depending on the value of the property or the type of property that was taken, theft can be charged as a misdemeanor or felony.
 Our Fort Worth theft lawyers have handled every kind of theft case, ranging from Class C misdemeanors to first-degree felonies.
 Here’s the punishment ranges for felony theft convictions:

-When a stolen item is valued under $50, the offense may charged as a Class C misdemeanor punishable by a maximum $500 fine.
+When a stolen item is valued under $100, the offense may be charged as a Class C misdemeanor punishable by a maximum $500 fine.

 Class B and A misdemeanors, however, carry stricter penalties.
-For example, if the stolen item is worth between $100 to $750, or is a form of identification such as a driver’s license, or is worth between $50 and $499, the theft is charged as a Class B misdemeanor punishable by up to 180-days in jail and a maximum $2,000 fine.
+For example, if the stolen item is worth between $100 to $750, or is a form of identification such as a driver’s license or if you have been previously convicted of theft, the theft is charged as a Class B misdemeanor punishable by up to 180-days in jail and a maximum $2,000 fine.

-If someone is convicted of stealing property worth at least $500 but under $1,500, they face up to 12 months in jail and a $4,000 fine.
+If someone is convicted of stealing property worth $750 to $2,000, it is a Class A misdemeanor, punishable by up to a year in jail and a $4,000 fine.

 Theft cases can get complicated.
 Because the punishments vary depending on the charge, it’s important to speak with an experienced Fort Worth theft lawyer to find out what you or your loved one is facing.

 The two most common defenses are consent and intent.
-Common issues in investigation and prosecution of theft are that the police must show that the offender knew they took someone else’s property without permission or that they have or had possession of the property.
-If you have been arrested or indicted on a Theft Charge, call our team of Criminal Defense Attorneys at 817-203-2220.
+Common issues in the investigation and prosecution of theft are that the police must show that the offender knew they took someone else’s property without permission or that they have or had possession of the stolen property.
+If you have been arrested or indicted on a theft charge, call our team of criminal defense attorneys at 817-203-2220.
 A Fort Worth theft lawyer will evaluate your case and discuss options and strategies.

-One of the most commons questions our Fort Worth attorneys get from someone who has been arrested for a theft charge is whether the case can be dismissed.
+One of the most common questions our Fort Worth theft lawyers get asked from someone who has been arrested for a theft charge is whether the case can be dismissed.
 As defense attorneys, our goal for first-time offenders is to not only seek the best outcome but to find an outcome where even the arrest can be expunged off the person’s record.
-This may be achieved through certain reductions, diversion programs, or through dismissals.
+This may be achieved through certain reductions, diversion programs, or dismissals.

-If you are 24 or under and this is your first time to be arrested for theft, contact our office and speak to an experienced attorney to determine if you’re eligible to enter the Deferred Prosecution Program.
+If you are 24 or under and this is your first time to be arrested for theft, contact our office and speak to an experienced Fort Worth theft lawyer to determine if you’re eligible to enter the Deferred Prosecution Program.
 If you are eligible and successfully complete the program, your case may be dismissed and could ultimately be expunged.
 We have been extremely successful at getting young people charged with misdemeanor theft into DPP.

 If you have been charged with a theft crime in Fort Worth, it’s imperative to seek legal representation immediately.
 Sometimes theft cases stem from mistakes, misunderstandings or miscommunications.
 Our Fort Worth theft lawyers will evaluate the facts and circumstances and determine the best strategy to defend you.
 Call our office now to schedule your free consultation.

-During this call, an experienced theft attorney will:
+During this call, an experienced Fort Worth theft lawyer will:

 You can also contact us online and an attorney will respond.